NC business wants to expand into industrial park By BRIAN JUSTICE City Editor Tullahoma News Andrea Agardy | Posted on Tuesday, January 10, 2012

 Governor, Commissioner Welcome VICAM to Coffee County Released on Wed, Mar 09, 2011 - 11:16 am under Economic and Community Development

 JVC, Viam, Oyama Chemical Develop New Company $32 Million Investment, 70 New Jobs

-NASHVILLE, Tenn. — Governor Bill Haslam and Economic and Community Development Commissioner Bill Hagerty along with Ryuji Matsumoto, president of VIAM Manufacturing Inc., announced plans today to locate VICAM in Manchester, Tenn.
+NASHVILLE, TN. — Governor Bill Haslam and Economic and Community Development Commissioner Bill Hagerty along with Ryuji Matsumoto, president of VIAM Manufacturing Inc., announced plans today to locate VICAM in Manchester, Tenn.
 The company is a newly formed subsidiary of leading nonwoven materials producer Japan Vilene Company (JVC) to be managed by VIAM Manufacturing and utilize technology developed by Oyama Chemical.
 VICAM will build a facility for the production of a polyester-based carpet fiber that is expected to open in January 2012, and represents an investment of $32 million and 70 new jobs when all phases of construction are complete.